-We cannot predict the effect, if any, of future sales of shares of our common stock, or the availability of shares for future sales, on the market price of our common stock.
-Sales of substantial amounts of these shares of our common stock, or the perception that these sales could occur, may harm prevailing market prices for our common stock.
-Prior to the completion of this offering, Bimini will own 1,063,830 shares of our common stock (after giving effect to the stock dividend we intend to effect prior to the completion of this offering) and, upon completion of this offering and the concurrent private placement, we intend to sell to Bimini warrants to purchase 2,655,000 shares of our common stock.
-The 2011 Equity Incentive Plan provides for grants up to an aggregate of 10% of the issued and outstanding shares of our common stock (on a fully diluted basis) at the time of the award, subject to a maximum aggregate number of shares of common stock that may be issued under the 2011 Equity Incentive Plan of 4,000,000 shares of common stock.
-Pursuant to the registration rights agreement, upon the first anniversary of the completion of this offering, we will grant to (i) Bimini and its transferees demand registration rights to have its shares of our common stock, including shares of our common stock issuable upon the exercise of the warrants we intend to sell to Bimini in the concurrent private placement, registered for resale, provided that no holder may request more than two demand registrations, and, (ii) solely Bimini, in certain circumstances, the right to "piggy-back" these shares in registration statements we might file in connection with any future public offering, so long as Bimini holds these shares.
-If Bimini sells a large number of our securities in the public market, the sale could reduce the market price of our common stock and could impede our ability to raise future capital.
+We cannot predict the effect, if any, of future sales of shares of our Class A common stock, or the availability of shares for future sales, on the market price of our Class A common stock.
+Sales of substantial amounts of these shares of our Class A common stock, or the perception that these sales could occur, may harm prevailing market prices for our Class A common stock.
+Bimini currently owns 75,000 shares of our common stock (which will be exchanged for shares of Class B common stock prior to the closing of this offering and the concurrent private placement).
+Furthermore, all of the shares of our Class B common stock that Bimini will purchase in the concurrent private placement may be converted, at the holder's one-time election, into an equivalent number of shares of Class A common stock (subject to certain anti-dilution adjustments as described in "Description of Capital Stock - Common Stock") within 30 days after the anniversary of the completion of this offering.
+We will enter into a registration rights agreement with regard to the Class B common stock owned by Bimini upon completion of this offering.
+Pursuant to the registration rights agreement, upon the conversion of Bimini's Class B common stock into Class A common stock, we will grant to Bimini (i) unlimited demand registration rights to have its shares of Class A common stock registered for resale, and, (ii) in certain circumstances, the right to "piggy-back" these shares in registration statements we might file in connection with any future public offering, so long as we retain our Manager as our manager.
+If Bimini sells a large number of our securities in the public market, the sale could reduce the market price of our Class A common stock and could impede our ability to raise future capital.

-You should not rely on lock-up agreements in connection with this offering to limit the amount of common stock sold into the market.
+You should not rely on lock-up agreements in connection with this offering to limit the amount of Class A common stock sold into the market.

 We and each of our Manager, our directors and executive officers will agree that, for a period of 180 days after the date of this prospectus, without the prior written consent of Barclays Capital Inc., we and they will not sell, dispose of or hedge any shares of our common stock, subject to certain exceptions and extensions in certain circumstances.
-Bimini will agree that, for a period of 365 days after the date of this prospectus, it will not, without the prior written consent of Barclays Capital Inc., dispose of or hedge any of (i) its shares of our common stock, including any shares of our common stock issuable upon the exercise of the warrants it intends to purchase in the concurrent private placement, (ii) the warrants that it intends to purchase in the concurrent private placement or (iii) any shares of our common stock that it may acquire after completion of this offering, subject to certain exceptions and extension in certain circumstances.
+Bimini will agree that, for a period of 365 days after the date of this prospectus, it will not, without the prior written consent of Barclays Capital Inc., dispose of or hedge any of (i) its shares of our Class B common stock or (ii) any shares of our Class A common stock that it may acquire after completion of this offering, subject to certain exceptions and extension in certain circumstances.
+However, it is not anticipated that Bimini will beneficially own any shares of Class A common stock following this offering.

 There are no present agreements between Barclays Capital Inc. and any of Bimini, our Manager, our directors, our executive officers or us to release any of them or us from these lock-up agreements.
 However, we cannot predict the circumstances or timing under which Barclays Capital Inc. may waive these restrictions.
-These sales or a perception that these sales may occur could reduce the market price of our common stock.
+These sales or a perception that these sales may occur could reduce the market price of our Class A common stock.

-An increase in market interest rates may cause a material decrease in the market price of our common stock.
+An increase in market interest rates may cause a material decrease in the market price of our Class A common stock.